SAP/odata-vocabularies/vocabularies/Hierarchy.md

 The instance-bound actions MUST appear only in batch requests and the resource path MUST contain a dependency to the result of an earlier [create action](#Template_CreateAction) or [create-child action](#Template_CreateChildAction) from the same batch request.
-The action then inherits the `HierarchyNodes` collection from that action.
+The action then inherits the `HierarchyNodes` collection and the `HierarchyQualifier` from that action.

 The template actions themselves cannot be invoked.